-While Google, Apple and Samsung seemingly think that display-touting smartwatches are the future, the likes of Withings and Nevo signalled a new avenue of connected watch tech with their analogue offerings.
+While Google, Apple and Samsung seemingly think that display-touting smartwatches are the future, the likes of Nokia (formerly Withings), Fossil and even Garmin have signalled a new avenue of connected watch tech with their analogue offerings.

 Devices that blur traditional watch designs with contemporary fitness tracking and notification tech are becoming ever more ubiquitous and Switzerland - the spiritual home of watchmaking - wants in on the action.

-In 2015 Manufacture Modules Technologies (MMT), a collaboration between California's Fullpower Technologies and Swiss company Union Horlogère, announced the Horological Smartwatch Open Platform - an initiative to provide the technical platform for Swiss smartwatches.
+In 2015, Manufacture Modules Technologies (MMT), a collaboration between California's Fullpower Technologies and Swiss company Union Horlogère, announced the Horological Smartwatch Open Platform - an initiative to provide the technical platform for Swiss smartwatches that play nice with iPhones and Android phones.

 Union Horlogère owns Swiss watchmakers Frederique Constant and Alpina but it isn't just these two brands who are able to launch devices; third parties will be able to license the quartz module tech as well - the Mondaine Helvetica No 1 Smart was the first such example.